espruino/BangleApps/apps/messagesoverlay/README.md

 This app handles the display of messages and message notifications as an overlay pop up.

-It is a GUI replacement for the `messages` apps.
+It is a GUI replacement for the `messagesgui` app.

 Messages are ephemeral and not stored on the Bangle.

 ## Usage

 Close app by tapping the X and scroll by swiping.
 The border of the pop up changes color if the Bangle is locked.
 The color depends on your currently active theme.

+## Theme support

+Using the system theme needs more RAM since it uses a 16 bit color buffer for normal message display.
+Selecting the "low RAM" theme reduces that to a 4 bit buffer.

 ## Low memory mode